For your heart’s sake, get a second opinion

 - Ask family or friends who’ve been treated with the same condition.

-- Get a list of approved doctors from your insurance company or your employer’s health plan administrator.
+- Get a list of approved health care professionals from your insurance company or your employer’s health plan administrator.

 - Contact your local medical society.